zakhar-kogan/kb-obsidian/excerpts articles/TE MOOC Part 5.md

 ![](https://i.imgur.com/W4XhFJF.png)
 ![](https://i.imgur.com/o3Bkxms.png)
 ![](https://i.imgur.com/dhXkBM3.png)
-*It illustrates the correlation between automation and the size of the governance surface, frequency domain in rule changes, the socio-technical feedback loops as well as the input parameters and outputs of whatever is being measured or observed (via analytics or ethnographic methods).
+*It illustrates the correlation between automation and the size of the governance surface, frequency domain in rule changes, the socio-technical feedback loops, and the input parameters and outputs of whatever is being measured or observed (via analytics or ethnographic methods).

 These dynamics can be tuned to achieve a system's goals, keeping in mind earlier lessons and that "decentralization" for its own sake is not productive, but rather a focus on reducing single points of failure.*